Enjoy some of the region’s premier USAC sanctioned races.

 Q: Do I need a USA Cycling Racing License?

-A: Yes, but a one-day license can be purchased during online registration.
+A: Yes, but a one-day license can be purchased during registration.

 Q: What if I accidentally register for the wrong category?